clojurebridge-minneapolis/surviving-clojure/Leiningen.md

 nil
 ```

-##### Using our included library

-We can also now use the library we added to our project.clj file.
+We can also use the http client library we added to our project.clj file.

 ```
 your-app-name.core=> (require '[clj-http.client :as client])